eduvpn-debian/packaging/README.md

    a local checkout and switch back to master with `checkout master`, repeat step 3.

 4. run `gbp dch -D stable` and customize `debian/changelog` to your needs.
 Usualy one line with `new upstream release` should be enough.

+5. Make the changelog entry final `git commit debian/changelog -m "new upstream release"`

-Check if the package builds, if not you need to modify the `debian` files, like adding missing dependencies in `debian/control`.
+6. Check if the package builds, if not you need to modify the `debian` files, like adding missing dependencies in `debian/control`.

 Building the package